 Who may host?

 Party Suites are created by dedicated individuals and groups who give their time, energy and money to create a sense of wonder and havens of diverse cultural themes for celebration and conversation.
-We do ask that you stick to themes related to our purpose, and your room must be open at least twelve hours over the weekend, at least eight of which must be on Saturday, our only full-length day.
+We do ask that you stick to themes related to our purpose, and your room must be open at least twelve hours over the weekend, at least six of which must be on Saturday, our only full-length day.

 We particularly seek parties that fit the theme and focus of our event, and welcome anyone representing Pagan or magical community events, organizations, or communities.

 So now that you want to host a party, what’s the next step?
 First, come up with a genius idea for a Pagan themed party and submit your application.
 Party Suites are a part of the convention, so they must be hosted by a registered member of the convention who agrees to be the primary contact for all communication, questions, and details.
 (You must be a registered member before your request for a suite will be processed.)

 Hosts may designate assistant hosts if they wish (who must also be registered members of the convention).
 At least one host or assistant host must be present at all times when the hospitality suite is open to guests.

 Who may visit?